Tips Bulletin

 Before you get started shrinking your clothes, it’s better to make sure they are clean.
 Get grease out of pants and restore a nice fresh scent prior to tackling the shrinking process.

 Tthere are a few items you should have on hand to prepare to shrink clothing.
-Depending on the avenue you take to shrink your clothes, all of the items listed below aren’t necessary.
+Depending on the avenue you take to shrink shoes and your clothes, all of the items listed below aren’t necessary.

 However, it’s great to have these ready just in case you choose to try multiple methods before attaining the desired effect.